About the project

 DNS4EU includes options for different audience segments.

-• Public and free DNS resolver will be available for end-users and those subjects that wish to join this free service with basic DNS security protection.
+• A public and free DNS resolver will be available for end users and those subjects that wish to join this free service with basic DNS security protection.

-• Last pillar is dedicated to Threat Intelligence (CERTs, CSIRTs and academic subjects).
+• The last pillar is dedicated to Threat Intelligence (CERTs, CSIRTs and academic subjects).
+A significant feature of DNS4EU is its capability to provide regional threat intelligence.
+A malicious threat discovered in one country can be simultaneously blocked across multiple countries or regions, preventing its spread.
 DNS4EU threat intelligence is enhanced by CERTs and other institutions all around the EU, providing information on EU-specific threats, as well as by the data about cyberattacks gathered through the telco partners.
 CERTs are valuable partners for effective collaboration in local threat intelligence exchange.

 How does DNS4EU work?